s-xiang/git-meta/README.md

 performance degrades very slowly with increases in physical size, number of files, number of contributors, and depth of history.
-Users clone only the subsets of the code that they need, yet can still make atomic commits across the entire codebase; and easily develop and collaborate with others using standard Git mechanisms.
+Users clone only the subsets of the code that they need, yet can still make atomic commits across the entire codebase.
+Development and collaboration are done using mostly normal Git commands; we provide a plugin for ease-of-use.

 ## A little more detail